huntdatacenter/docs/docs/working-in-your-lab/workbench/README.md

 ## About

-The Workbench is web-based and build around the feel of Jupyter notebooks with access to application such as RStudio, R, Python and Conda.
-We have also included support for Matlab and Stata for those than bring their own license.
+The Workbench is web-based and build around the feel of Jupyter notebooks with access to application such as _RStudio_, _R_, _Python_ and _Conda_.
+We have also included support for _MATLAB_ and _Stata_ for those than bring their own license.

 ![hunt-lab-workbench.png](./images/hunt-lab-workbench.png)